simple-login/documentation/docs/custom-domain/registrars/godaddy/godaddy.md

 ![](./creating-alias.png)

-## (Optional) Adding Sender Policy Framework to Go Daddy
+## (Optional) Adding Sender Policy Framework to GoDaddy

-Setting up SPF (Sender Policy Framework) is highly recommended if you plan to send emails from your aliases.
+Setting up a SPF (Sender Policy Framework) policy for your domain is highly recommended if you plan to send emails from your aliases.
 It'll reduce the chance of your emails ending up in a recipient's Spam Folder.

-In go daddy, press the "ADD" button, then select the following record Type, Name, and Value in the record to add SPF to your domain:
+In GoDaddy, press the "ADD" button, then select the following record Type, Name, and Value in the record to add a SPF policy to your domain:

 - "Type" = TXT
 - "Name" = @